harness/developer-hub/docs/platform/10_Git-Experience/harness-git-cache.md

 4. If the UI utilizes caching, the backend uses cached data and never pulls the latest from Git by default.

-5. When the cache is unavailable, Harness fetches the latest data from GIT, updates the cache, and returns the response.
+5. When the cache is unavailable, Harness fetches the latest data from Git, updates the cache, and returns the response.

    For example, if you open a remote pipeline whose cache has expired, the backend updates its cache based on the latest Git version.